Skip to main content

 Nations were expected to update and report on their NDCs before COP27.

-Our role at the COP26 conference was to amplify the voices of the people we work with, and to share what we have learned from those who are already adapting to extreme climate events.
-Some of our staff were part of national delegations, directly influencing the negotiations.
-Others made sure that a range of people with influence on the COP outcomes were hearing from the most vulnerable and focused on ensuring more support and finance is directed to meeting their needs.
+Our role at the COP climate conferences is to amplify the voices of the people we work with, and to share what we have learned from those who are already adapting to extreme climate events.
+Our staff are often part of national delegations, directly influencing the negotiations.
+We work to ensure the most vulnerable are heard and advocate for more support and finance to be directed to meeting their needs.

-Through the two weeks we provided evidence and technical support to governmental delegations, participated at events and spoke to the media.
-We showcased bottom-up adaptive work by people on the front line of climate change, which works with nature, not against it.
-We called for a new focus on the approaches and resources needed to scale change and enable communities to adapt and deal with the loss and damage that they are already experiencing.
+We provide evidence and technical support to governmental delegations, participate in events, and speak to the media.
+We showcase bottom-up adaptive work by people on the front line of climate change, which works with nature, not against it.
+We call for a focus on the approaches and resources needed to scale change and enable communities to adapt and deal with the loss and damage that they are already experiencing.

-Practical Action’s decades of experience in helping people on the front line of climate change to adapt sustainably to the new challenges they face has never been more relevant, nor more necessary.
-Our aim is to ensure developing nations, who are disproportionally impacted by climate change, will not be left behind and we will bring a diversity of views and expertise from our work with communities across South Asia, Latin America and Africa.
+Our experience in helping people on the front line of climate change to adapt sustainably to the new challenges they face has never been more relevant, nor more necessary.
+Developing nations are disproportionally impacted by climate change so our aim is to ensure that no one is left behind.
+We bring a diversity of views and expertise from our work with communities across South Asia, Latin America and Africa.